PEAK-Legacy/EccoDDE/README.txt

 order, i.e., first the top-level item id, and the item's immediate parent last.

-Also notice that ``InsertItem()`` might better be called "move item", since it relocates the item to the specified location.
+Also notice that ``InsertItem()`` might better be called "move item", since it relocates the item(s) to the specified location.
 You can detach an item from any existing parent using zero for the anchor id, and of course its children will move with it::